Skip to content

 ansible-playbook --check playbook.yaml

-• Answer the questions in the comments about the with_items the output of the playbook
+• Answer the questions in the comments about the with_items output of the playbook.

-• Run the playbook and see the output
+• Run the playbook and watch the output.

-• Run the playbook in check mode and see the output
+• Run the playbook in check mode and watch the output.

-• Run the playbook with --diff flag and see the output
+• Run the playbook with --diff flag and watch the output.

-• Run the playbook with --verbose flag and see the output
+• Run the playbook with --verbose flag and watch the output.

-• Run the playbook with --verbose, --diff flags and see the output
+• Run the playbook with --verbose and --diff flags and watch the output.

-• Run the playbook with --verbose, --diff, --check flags and see the output
+• Run the playbook with --verbose, --diff and --check flags and watch the output.

-[!TIP] It’s considered best practice to use the FQDN name of all modules used in your playbook.
-It is done to prevent naming collision between builtin modules and community/self made ones.
+It’s considered best practice to use the FQDN name of all modules used in your playbook.
+It is done to prevent naming collision between builtin modules and community modules or self made ones.